 General Plan Policy Consistency Statement conservation features in residential designs.
-These programs support the integration of energy-efficient technologies and sustainable practices, which help conserve natural resources and reduce energy costs for residents, aligning with the city's goals for environmentally Cool 20 Don't be with the first factor of responsible development. velopment which can accommodate a range of housing by type, size, location, price, and tenure Policy 3.1: Implement land use policies that Consistent.
+These programs support the integration of energy-efficient technologies and sustainable practices, which help conserve natural resources and reduce energy costs for residents, aligning with the city's goals for environmentally responsible development.
+Goal 3.0: Provide suitable sites for housing de housing by type, size, location, price, and tenure velopment which can accommodate a range of e.
+Policy 3.1: Implement land use policies that Consistent.
 The General Plan and Zoning Code allow for a range of residential densities and Amendments including the HIOs and affordable products, including low-density single-family housing initiatives align with Policy 3.1 by uses, moderate-density town homes, and facilitating a variety of residential densities and higher-density apartments, condominiums, and types.
 These programs support the units in mixed-use developments. development of diverse housing options, from low-density single-family homes to higher- density apartments and mixed-use units, ensuring a broad spectrum of residential choices that meet the needs of different populations and contribute to a balanced and inclusive community.
 Policy 3.2: Encourage development of Consistent.
 The General Plan and Zoning Code residential uses in strategic proximity to Amendments including the HIOs and affordable employment, recreational facilities, schools, housing initiatives support Policy 3.2 by neighborhood commercial areas, and promoting residential development in locations transportation routes. strategically positioned near employment centers, recreational facilities, schools, and neighborhood commercial areas.
 These initiatives also include design standards that enhance connectivity to transportation routes, making it easier for residents to access essential services and employment opportunities, thereby fostering a more integrated and accessible community.
 Policy 3.3 Encourage compatible residential Consistent.
-The General Plan and Zoning Code development in areas with recyclable or Amendments including the HIOs and affordable underutilized land. housing initiatives align with Policy 3.3 by and differential and promoting residential development on recyclable or underutilized land.
-These initiatives aim to revitalize and efficiently use • such properties, facilitating the transformation of vacant or underused areas into vibrant, residential communities.
+The General Plan and Zoning Code development in areas with recyclable or Amendments including the HIOs and affordable underutilized land. housing initiatives align with Policy 3.3 by promoting residential development on recyclable or underutilized land.
+These initiatives aim to revitalize and efficiently use such properties, facilitating the transformation of vacant or underused areas into vibrant, residential communities.
 This approach supports sustainable land use and optimizes available space for housing.